 - FENCE: Puppies can find the smallest opening and get out through it so make sure your fence is secure and escape free.
 Make sure you don’t have a bunch of stuff piled up against the fence for them to climb on top of and over the fence.
 You will also want to check around the outside of your fence to be sure other dogs aren’t able to get inside your yard and harm your puppy.

 - POOL: If you have a pool you may be thinking he can cool off if he gets too hot and jumps in for a swim but unless you are able to supervise it is not a good idea for them to have access.
 If for any reason they can’t get out of the pool they will eventually get exhausted from having to swim to keep their head above water and at some point will end up drowning if not found.
+This almost happened to my Husky Sheba once when she got out and I couldn’t find her.
+Thank goodness the homeowner went home for lunch and noticed her in his pool, he said she was exhausted and barely keeping herself above water when he found her.

 - SHELTER: A lot of dogs like spending time outside in the yard but even if your pooch is going to be primarily an inside dog, they should always have access to shelter.
 Weather can be very unpredictable so even though it was nice out when he went outside it could change or it could get too hot for your pooch.
 Having a dog house of their very own in a shaded area will ensure that your pooch can be protected from heat or extreme weather, it will also be a place for them if they get spooked they can go and hide.

 - BOUNDARIES: Curiosity and the urge to explore the unknown will get the best of your new pooch.
-Blocking off rooms or areas from puppy with baby gates and keeping doors closed will ensure he doesn’t get in rooms he shouldn’t be in also keeps him in designated safe zones.
+Blocking off rooms or areas from puppy with pet or baby gates and keeping doors closed will ensure he doesn’t get in rooms he shouldn’t be in also keeps him in designated safe zones.

-- BATHROOMS: Keep bathroom doors closed at all times to ensure he isn’t drinking toilet water, getting the razor off the edge of your tub and chewing on it will slice his mouth, or getting into toxic chemicals from hair dyes or whatever else.
+- BATHROOMS: Keep bathroom doors closed at all times to ensure he isn’t drinking toilet water, getting the razor off the edge of your tub because chewing on it will slice his mouth, or getting into toxic chemicals from hair dyes or whatever else.
 The bathroom is a very dangerous place for a puppy so remember to close it off to them.

 Adding a puppy to the family should be a fun experience for him/her and you and your family.
 Please remember your puppy is only a few months old and everything he is seeing and doing is a brand new experience for them and dogs are naturally going to want to explore, it’s our job to keep them safe from anything that may harm them.